cnzsb/library-by-antd/README.md

     - our own icon will prefix with 'sl-icon-'
 - locale-provider
     - `locale` can be passed with our own string, such as 'en', 'zh', 'it', etc.
+    - `withLocale` is our private custom provider for getting `locale` and `uiLocale` context, you may need it when using react-redux `connect` and don't forget to put it before `connect`
 - tabs
 - tree
 - tree-select